 Especially if you are in a big city, making reservations will be your best friend.
 You can’t expect to go to a restaurant around dinner time and get in right away.
 Hop on OpenTable to reserve a table that way you can squeeze in as much as possible at night.

 Make The Most Of Your Down Time

-Like I said, evenings are probably the most time you’ll have to yourself, so don’t spend it waiting at a restaurant or trying to decide what you want to do.
+As I said, evenings are probably the most time you’ll have to yourself, so don’t spend it waiting at a restaurant or trying to decide what you want to do.
 Evenings are your best friend so don’t waste them!
 This goes back to planning.
-Find our when places close or get there early in the morning before your work day starts.
+Find our when places close or get there early in the morning before your workday starts.

 Don’t Be Afraid to Explore On Your Own